Help solve some of the most complex problems in technology today.

 Internships in the US

 Imagine using the information you’re learning in college to work on high-tech equipment and help solve some of the most complex problems in technology today.
 At ASML, you’ll do just that.
-Our three-month-long science and engineering summer internships are available in San Diego and San Jose, California and Wilton, Connecticut.
+Our three-month-long science and engineering summer internships are available in San Diego and San Jose, California, Wilton, Connecticut, Chandler, Arizona, Hillsboro, Oregon, Austin, Texas and Manassas, Virginia.

 Read about allowances and requirements

-Your time, energy and skills are valuable to us.
+Your time, energy and background are valuable to us.
 ASML interns are compensated on an hourly basis based on the level of education they have completed.
+Interns may also be eligible for a relocation stipend.

 US internship requirements